spion/async-compare/README.md

 Complexity is measured by the number of tokens in the source code (excluding comments)

-Run `node complexity.js` to get a complexity reports for all files.
+Run `node complexity.js` to get complexity reports for all files.

 ## performance

-All external methods are mocked with setTimeout, to simulate real I/O going on
+All external methods are mocked with setTimeout, to simulate waiting for I/O operations.

 Performance is measured by performance.js

     node performance.js --n <parallel> --t <miliseconds>

-where `n` is the number of parallel executions of the method, while `t` is the simulated time each I/O operation should take.
+where `n` is the number of parallel executions of the method, while `t` is the time each simulated I/O operation should take.

 There is an optional parameter `--file <file>` which will only test a single file and report any encountered errors in detail.